s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 forceSingle :: (Evaluatable a) => NodeId -> MVar a -> a -> Process ()
 forceSingle node out a = do
   -- create the Channel that we use to send the
-  -- Sender of the input from the slave node from (inputSenderSender, inputSenderReceiver) <- newChan
+  -- sender of the input from the slave node from (inputSenderSender, inputSenderReceiver) <- newChan

   -- create the channel to receive the output from